Women only tour to Japan

 Japan is best explored on foot.
 Make sure your shoes are comfy and that you are fit enough to spend most of each day on your feet.

 This trip travels primarily on public transport, as it is so efficient and convenient in Japan.
 Fast trains are used to move between cities, as well as public buses and metro.
 In order to make travel easier, we have included luggage transfer (one piece of luggage) between destinations and recommend packing light.

 Proof of travel insurance is required before joining day 1 of any Meetup Tour.
 International flights are not included.
-All SoFe Travelers are required to prove that they are fully vaccinated against Covid-19 OR produce a negative test taken at least 72 hours before the start of the Meetup Tour.

 Meet your new BFF.